cvogt/cbt/README.md

 Now there should be a file `build/build.scala` with a sample `Build` class.

-Btw., a build file can have it's own build and so on recursively like in SBT.
+Btw., a build file can have its own build and so on recursively like in SBT.
 When you create a file `build/build/build.scala` and change `Build` class in there to extend `BuildBuild`, it will be used to build your `build/build.scala`.
 You can add built-time dependencies like plugins this way.